michel1991/ocp-java-11/modulars/README.md

 The java command uses this option to print information when the program loads.
 You might think jar does the same thing since it runs a program too.
 Alas, this parameter does not exist on jar.

-### Fill in the blanks so this command to run the program is correct:
-java
-_______ zoo.animal.talks/zoo/animal/talks/Peacocks
-_______ modules

-*  A. -d and -m
-*  B. -d and -p
-*  C. -m and -d
-*  D. -m and -p
-*  E. -p and -d
-*  F. -p and -m
-*  G. None of the above

-The -m or --module option is used to specify the module and class name.
-The -p or -module-path option is used to specify the location of the modules.
-Option D would be correct if the rest of the command were correct.
-However, running a program requires specifying the package name with periods (.) instead of slashes.
-Since the command is incorrect, option G is correct.

 ### Which two are required in any module?
 (Choose two.)
 *  A. A file named module.java